-Category Number of sh ares (Shares) Number of voting rights (Units) Description Description Shares without voting rights - Shares with restricted voting rights (Treasury shares, etc.) - - Shares with restricted voting rights (Other) - T Shares with full voting rights (Treasury shares, etc.) (Treasury shares he Common stock eld) 95,200 Common stock is the standard type of shares (Reciprocally held Common stock shares) 24,900 - issued by the Company without limitations on the shareholders' rights, and the number of shares constituting one unit is 100 shares.
-Shares with full voting rights (Other) Common stock 100,172,400 1,001,724 Same as above Shares less than one share unit (Note) Common stock 153,942 Total number of shares issued 100,446,442 Total number of voting rights 1,001,724
+As of March 31, 2024 Category Number of sha ares (Shares) Number of voting rights (Units) Description Shares without voting rights - - - Shares with restricted voting rights (Treasury shares, etc.) - Shares with restricted voting rights (Other) - (Treasury shares hell Common stock 95,200 Common stock is the standard type of shares issued by the Company Shares with full voting rights (Treasury shares, etc.) (Reciprocally held s Common stock hares) 24,900 without limitations on the shareholders' rights, and the number of shares constituting one unit is 100 shares.
+Shares with full voting rights (Other) Common stock 100,172,400 1,001,724 Same as above Shares less than one share unit (Note) Common stock 153,942 Total number of shares issued 100,446,442 - - Total number of voting rights 1,001,724 -

-- Notes 1.
-The common stock in the column "Shares with full voting rights (Other)" includes 48,100 shares (481 units of voting rights) of the Company's shares held by the trust account related to the "Officer Stock Grant Trust." - 2.
-The number of shares in the "Shares less than one share unit" column includes 82 shares of treasury shares held by the Company and 97 shares and 29 shares of reciprocally held shares held by Aomori Yuasa Battery Sales Co., Ltd. and Sanin GS Yuasa Co.
+Notes 1.
+The common stock in the column "Shares with full voting rights (Other)" includes 48,100 shares (481 units of voting rights) of the Company's shares held by the trust account related to the "Officer Stock Grant Trust."

+2. The number of shares in the "Shares less than one share unit" column includes 82 shares of treasury shares held by the Company and 97 shares and 29 shares of reciprocally held shares held by Aomori Yuasa Battery Sales Co., Ltd. and Sanin GS Yuasa Co.
 Ltd., respectively.